 Vision screening (for driver’s license renewal)

-Diagnostic testing: lab screenings, cultures and blood work (nominal fee to a laboratory)
+Diagnostic testing: lab screenings, cultures and blood work - billed to students’ health insurance

 Referrals to local medical specialists

-Individual health and wellness counseling/referrals: alcohol and other drug, weight reduction, HIV testing, smoking cessation, etc
+Individual health and wellness counseling/referrals: alcohol and other drug, weight reduction, smoking cessation, etc